thotamohan/Activity-Recognition-System/README.md

 In our activity recognition system we use information coming the implicit alteration of the wireless channel due to the movements of the user.
 The devices measure the RSS of the beacon packets they exchange among themselves in the WSN [2].

 We collect RSS data using IRIS nodes embedding a Chipcon AT86RF230 radio subsystem that implements the IEEE 802.15.4 standard and programmed with a TinyOS firmware.
 They are placed on the userâ€™s chest and ankles.
 For the purpose of communications, the beacon packets are exchanged by using a simple virtual token protocol that completes its execution in a time slot of 50 milliseconds.
-A modified version of the Spin ([Web Link]) token-passing protocol is used to schedule node transmission, in order to prevent packet collisions and maintain high data collection rate.
+A modified version of the Spin token-passing protocol is used to schedule node transmission, in order to prevent packet collisions and maintain high data collection rate.
 When an anchor is transmitting, all other anchors receive the packet and perform the RSS measurements.
 The payload of the transmitting packet is the set of RSS values between the transmitting node and the other sensors sampled during the previous cycle.

 From the raw data we extract time-domain features to compress the time series and slightly remove noise and correlations.